nitrain/nitrain/README.md

 ## Quickstart

 Here is a canonical example of using nitrain to give you a quick overview.
-If you want to learn a bit more about key components of nitrain then you can follow the 10-minute tutorial further down.
+If you want to learn a bit more about key components of nitrain then you can follow the overview tutorials just below the quickstart.

 Alternatively, you can check out the [tutorials](github.com/ncullen93/nitrain) for an in-depth introduction to everything that nitrain has to offer or the [examples](github.com/ncullen93/nitrain) for self-contained, end-to-end examples of how to perform common deep learning tasks.